citrix/xenserver-sdk/docs/index.md

 3. If it is a Linux-based VM, install the XenServer Tools and use the xenstore-read to verify that the node exists in Xenstore.

->***Note***
+!!! tip "Note"
->Only prefixes beginning with vm-data are permitted, and anything not in this name-space will be silently ignored when starting the VM.
+		Only prefixes beginning with vm-data are permitted, and anything not in this name-space will be silently ignored when starting the VM.

-##6.4.
-Security enhancements
+## Security enhancements
 The control domain in XenServer 7.0 and above has various security enhancements in order to harden it against attack from malicious guests.
 Developers should never notice any loss of correct functionality as a result of these changes, but they are documented here as variations of behavior from other distributions.

 - The socket interface, xenstored, access using libxenstore.
 Interfaces are restricted by xs_restrict().